philipbulley/todo-apollo-graphql/README.md

 - Demonstrates [graphql-codegen](https://graphql-code-generator.com/) to automatically generate TypeScript types based on the remote schema
   - Data received and sent is fully typed
   - Auto generates React Hooks for Apollo Queries (queries are baked-in)
+- Testing of GraphQL Queries and Mutations
+- Optimistic updates when executing mutations

 ### Server